 - Letter to Virginia Medicaid in Partnership with the Virginia Hepatitis Coalition (September 2021)

 - Letter to Nebraska Medicaid (June 2021)

-- NVHR/CHLPI Research Poster: State Policies Limiting Progress Towards HCV Elimination in the U.S. (November 2020)
+- Research Poster on State Policies Limiting Progress Towards HCV Elimination in the U.S., in collaboration with CHLPI (November 2020)

 - Letter to Alabama Medicaid (November 2020)

 - Letter to Illinois Medicaid (November 2020)

 - Letter to Minnesota Medicaid (November 2020)

 - Letter to North Carolina Medicaid (November 2020)